sammuelyee/docs/faqs.md

   * Please check with your administrator that you have Drive enabled.
   * Ask your administrator whether "Allow users to install Google Drive apps" is enabled at "Google Apps > Settings for Drive".

+### I'm getting Token is not present" errors

+This error happens because Google gives one token per application.
+If you connect your CartoDB account with Google Drive, it remains connected, so if you try to connect another CartoDB account with the same Google Drive account you will get an error.
+This is happening because Google Drive considers CartoDB a single application, and is not able to differentiate that requests are coming from two separate accounts within that application.

+To connect Google Drive to a second CartoDB account, you can either revoke access to the first CartoDB account, or create another Google Drive account to add your dataset from.

 ## Other technical questions

 ### Can CartoDB display real time data from a SQL database connection?